CROCODILE-CESM/CrocoGallery/gallery/notebooks/diagnostics/CUPiD_in_CESM_Workflow.md

 ```

 This will add a job to the development queue on derecho,
-and hopefully will start running quickly.
+and it hopefully will start running quickly.
-When it finishes, output will be in the [???] subdirectory of your case.
+When it finishes, output will be in the `computed_notebooks` subdirectory of your case directory.